North Italy Road Trip: Best 7-Day Italian Lakes Itinerary

 Lake Tenno

 I am obsessed with lakes, lagoons, seas, and oceans with dreamy colors.
-Luckily, not too far from the north shore of Lake Garda, hides this magical turquoise little lake.
+Luckily, not too far from the north shore of Lake Garda, hides this magical turquoise gem.

 To thoroughly enjoy it, try to visit Tenno in the morning for the best weather and before the crowds arrive.